 Top criteria to consider when selecting a folding e-Bike

 Their innate folding feature aside, these e-bikes need to perform in the following factors as well in order to be deemed as truly exceptional: Folding e-bikes should be gauged based on the balance of riding range, power, size when folded, price, and features that greatly complement their foldability and improve the riding experience.

 Pay closer attention to the compactness of the folded bike.
 More often than not, the wheels are downsized simply because the manufacturers want to either lessen the weight or make the bike less bulky.
 We lean more toward the latter, though.

 That’s not saying that all foldable e-bikes are like this.
-For one, you can still plenty of good foldable e-bikes with fat tires – just not as big as those you see on regular e-bikes.
+For one, you can still have plenty of good foldable e-bikes with fat tires – just not as big as those you see on regular e-bikes.

 Their creators also tend to offset weight through the battery they use.
 You may have to look for those that still manage to give you a good range even with the smaller (hence oftentimes less powerful) batteries.
 Range should never be compromised in any e-bike.

 Power, on the other hand, plays a vital role in routes with regular inclines.
 If you intend to use your foldable e-bike on such roads, you certainly have to look at how much electric assistance the motor can impart.